nitesht2/Unicorn-Companies-Data-Analysis-Visualization/README.md

 A unicorn company is a private company with a valuation of more than $1 billion, and today there are over 1,000 unicorn companies around the world!

-This dataset contains a csv table with 1,074 records, one for each company Each record contains details on the company's current valuation, total funding, country of origin, industry, select investors, and the years they were founded and became unicorns
+This dataset contains a csv table with 1,074 records, one for each company Each record contains details on the company's current valuation, total funding, country of origin, industry, select investors, and the years they were founded and became unicorns.

 ------
 ## Data Wrangling